satyakonmsft/skype-docs/Skype/SDN/articles/interface-architecture.md

 ---
 title: Skype for Business SDN Interface architecture (description)
-description: At a high level, the Skype for Business SDN Interface infrastructure consists of the SDN Manager, the Dialog Listener/Skype for Business Server front end and a network controller.
-It also includes Skype for Business clients and one or more networks in an infrastructure cloud. ms.date: 03/30/2022 ms.assetid: c84231e4-5d96-4f1c-8747-a9a56d4794d9
+description: At a high level, the Skype for Business SDN Interface infrastructure consists of the SDN Manager, the Dialog Listener/Skype for Business Server front end and a network controller. ms.date: 03/30/2022 ms.assetid: c84231e4-5d96-4f1c-8747-a9a56d4794d9
 ---